jimangel/jimangel.io/content/posts/2021-01-08-bypassing-att-fiber-gateway-on-udmp.md

 * Run an Alpine container (that runs wpa_supplicant) as root (privileged) with real host networking attached
 * Name the container "wpa_supplicant-udmpro"
 * Mount the certs and config in the container at /etc/wpa_spplicant/conf/
-* Log (k8s default?) and restart always (as recommended)
+* Log (k8s default?) and always restart (as recommended)
-* Run the container in background (-d detached) with an interactive terminal (-it)
+* Run the container in the background (-d detached) with an interactive terminal (-it)
 * Launch `wpa_supplicant` (Docker ENTRYPOINT) with the following options ` -Dwired -ieth8 -c/etc/wpa_supplicant/conf/wpa_supplicant.conf` meaning to use the wired eth8 (-i) device to init 802.1X

 You did it!
-It should be running now, if not read on.
+It should be running now; if not, read on.

 ## Troubleshooting and logs